spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 Problem solved, right?
 Not quite.

-## Communication Hurdles
+### Communication Hurdles

 **Problem 1**: The internal representation of tools is not standard across models.
 In other words, their hands look different.
 How do we build a hammer that each of them can grip?

-We’d need to implement a new version of each tool for OpenAI’s GPT models, and another for the Claude family, another for Gemini, etc. So M models x N tools = T total tool implementations.
+We’d need to write a new implementation of each tool for OpenAI’s GPT models, another for the Claude family, another for Gemini, etc. So the number of total tool implementations is  `M x N`, where `M` is the number of models and `N` is the number of unique tools.

 [AI SDKs](https://ai-sdk.dev/docs/ai-sdk-core/tools-and-tool-calling) can alleviate this problem for a given programming language by implementing tool calling support for multiple models and exposing a common interface for tools over them.

-**Problem 2**: With AI SDKs, tools become coupled to the specific SDK used to implement them.
-Because models themselves have no built-in way of discovering and connecting to new tools over the wire, the tools must run alongside the same code that calls inference to implement the agent's loop.
-We now have S SDKs x N tools = T total tool implementations.
-S < M, so this is an improvement, but we're still not at N = T.
+**Problem 2**: Tool calling implemented by an AI SDK couples tool instances to an application's runtime.
+Tools must run alongside the same code that calls inference to implement the agent's loop.
+We cannot take one application's tools and call them from an external process.

-We want to implement a given tool only once and make it discoverable and accessible dynamically for any AI application, potentially across the air, at scale.
+We want to implement a given tool only once and make it discoverable and accessible dynamically for any AI application, potentially across the network, at scale.

 The [Fundamental Theorem of Software Engineering](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering) states: